trackier/unity-sdk/README.md

 To integrate the Trackier SDK into your Unity project, follow these steps.

 Get the SDK
-As of version 1.0.1 you can add Trackier SDK from Unity Asset Store to your app.
-Alternatively, you can download the latest version from our releases page.
+As of version 1.0.1 you can download the latest version from our [releases page](https://github.com/trackier/unity-sdk/releases).

 Add the SDK to your project
 Open your project in the Unity Editor, go to Assets → Import Package → Custom Package and select the downloaded Unity package file.